OWASP/www-chapter-ottawa/index.md

 ![OWASP Ottawa Image](assets/images/OWASPOttawa-meetup-image.png?raw=true)

 Hello Ottawa and the World, Welcome to your OWASP Ottawa chapter\!

 We are a place to come and meet local developers and information security professionals, share ideas, and learn.

 Special Notice:

-Due to the COVID-19 (Coronavirus) pandemic our events will continue online on our YouTube channel.
-Subscribe to our [YouTube channel](https://www.youtube.com/channel/UCxSU-KvNmYusZEq6v4YK5Lw).
-Set a reminder and you’ll get a notification as soon as we go live!
+Due to the COVID-19 (Coronavirus) pandemic our events will continue online on our [YouTube channel](https://www.youtube.com/channel/UCxSU-KvNmYusZEq6v4YK5Lw).
+You can subscribe and set a reminder and you’ll get a notification as soon as we go live!
 We will post information here and on all our other medias (email, twitter etc.) as we are closer to the date.

 Consult the [OWASP Ottawa Meetup](https://www.meetup.com/OWASP-Ottawa/) page for details.